probmods/chapters/generative-models.md

 (flip)
 ~~~~

 Run this program a few times.
 You will get back a different sample on each execution.
 Also, notice the parentheses around `flip`.
-These are meaningful; they tell Church that you are asking for an application of the XRP `flip`.
-Delete the parentheses and see what happens.
-The object that was returned is the `flip`  *procedure* object. *Procedure* is just another word for an actual implementation of some function.
+These are meaningful; they tell Church that you are asking for an application of the XRP `flip`---resulting in a sample.
+Without parentheses `flip` is a *procedure* object---a representation of the simulator itself, which can be used to get samples.

 In Church, each time you run a program you get a *sample* by simulating the computations and random choices that the program specifies.
 If you run the program many times, and collect the values in a histogram, you can see what a typical sample looks like:

 ~~~~
 (hist (repeat 1000 flip) "Flips")